-The following are new and upcoming Java books edited and published by O’Reilly & Associates in March and anticipated for April:
+The following are new and upcoming Java books from O’Reilly & Associates.

-This book, written by the JDO Specification Lead and one of the key contributors to the JDO Specification, is the definitive work on the JDO API.
-Java Data Objects gives you a thorough introduction to JDO, starting with a simple application that demonstrates many of JDO’s capabilities.
+Java Data Objects written by the JDO Specification Lead and one of the key contributors to the JDO Specification, is the definitive work on the JDO API.
+It gives you a thorough introduction to JDO, starting with a simple application that demonstrates many of JDO’s capabilities.
 It shows you how to make classes persistent, how JDO maps persistent classes to the database, how to configure JDO at runtime, how to perform transactions, and how to make queries.
 More advanced chapters cover optional features such as nontransactional access and optimistic transactions.
 The book concludes by discussing the use of JDO in web applications and J2EE environments.
 Whether you only want to read up on an interesting new technology, or are seriously considering an alternative to JDBC or EJB CMP, you’ll find that this book is essential.

 Mac OS X for Java Geeks (April)

 Mac OS X for Java Geeks delivers a complete and detailed look at the Mac OS X platform, geared specifically at Java developers.
 Programmers using the 10.2 (Jaguar) release of Mac OS X, and the new JDK 1.4, have unprecedented new functionality available to them.
 Whether you are a Java newbie, working your way through Java Swing and classpath issues, or you are a Java guru, comfortable with digital media, reflection, and J2EE, this book will teach you how to get around on Mac OS X.